 The college is also equipped to help students financially.
-Harper is providing some of the most generous tuition relief programs in its history, including $500 for students who are beginning or restarting, $4,000 Moving Forward Scholarships for CPE students negatively impacted by COVID-19, Women’s Program funding and more.
+Harper is providing some of the most generous tuition relief programs in its history, $4,000 Moving Forward Scholarships for CPE students negatively impacted by COVID-19, Women’s Program funding and more.
 Additional information is available on the Financial Aid and Scholarships webpage.

 “Harper’s financial support for students is the strongest I’ve ever seen,” said Parzy, who has been a Harper employee for 15 years.
 “We don’t want money to be a reason why someone won’t enroll.
 We’re doing everything we can to remove financial barriers.”

 The college’s student support goes beyond fiscal assistance.
 Harper is increasing on-campus hours for services including Admissions Outreach, the One Stop, the Registrar, the Center for New Students and Orientation, Hawks Care Resource Center and Counseling Services, Advising Services, the Testing Center, Access and Disability Services, and the Women’s Program.